ololduck/devjournal/README.md

 The key concepts were **openness**, **transparency**, **feedback**, **documentation**

-* **Openness**: I wanted to be able to show things, without beeing ashamed of it.
+* **Openness**: I wanted to be able to show things, without being ashamed of it.
 * **Transparency**: Most of the things public.
 The code, the documentation, the time spent, all that is public.
 * **feedback**: I wanted to have metrics,  information about how my time was spent.
-That motivates me immensly.
+That motivates me immensely.
 * **Documentation**: I want it to be a place of documentation, a bit like pocoo.org is where every documentation created by the pocoo team.